Souru0712/Inventory-Management/README.md

   4. save the restock log into the CSV
   5. simulate the business day )

-Version 2: single scheduled runs would take around 2 minutes, 1 mninute less than Version 1:
+Version 2: single scheduled runs would take around 2 minutes, 1 minute less than Version 1:
 - From single calls to Batch calls were sent to Square whenever possible.
 This meant that creating orders and deducting inventory has to be stored in lists and dictionaries to later be sent to Square as batches.
 Some batch deductions were capped to the 100 limit so a separate for-loop was introduced to slice the batch into micro-batch sends.
 - Incorporated batch saves to CSV as well.
 Introduced a counter to access timestamp element for logging order inventory deduction time based on order
 - limited API calls to fetch latest order every time to only once per day by creating a Reference_id() class and then incrementing one to mimic static property